 Øyfjellet Wind Park started as a local initiative, with broad support from the local population, industry and among decision-makers.
-The wind park will be a long-term contributor to employment, growth and development, benefitting the whole region for years to come.
+The wind park is a long-term contributor to employment, growth and development, benefitting the whole region for years to come.

 Here, local landowners and industry have joined together to harness natural resources on behalf of industrial development and social welfare.